Zhefan-Xu/DEP/README.md

 # Visualization
 To visualize the exploration process, belows are the ros topics you need to add in [Rviz](http://wiki.ros.org/rviz):

 ```voxblox_mesh```: The ESDF map generated from voxblox_ros.

 ```occupied_vis_array``` (Optional): The voxel map generated from octomap_server.

 ```map_vis_array```: This is the incremental PRM mentioned in the paper.

 ```path_vis_array```: The generated path from the DEP planner.

+# Restricting the Exploration Range
+Sometimes, you may want to explore a confined space (defined by a cubic).
+In order to achieve that, simply modify the ```include/env.h``` file to change the corresponding dimension of the desired space.